altomator/Front-page_data-mining/README.md

-# Newspaper front page faces data mining
+# Newspapers front page: human faces data mining

 This work is a compagnon project of the [GallicaPix PoC](https://gallicapix.bnf.fr/).
 It leverages a dataset of heritage French periodicals  built under the [GallicaPix](https://github.com/altomator/Image_Retrieval) scope.